Gurjitgill07/superstore-sales-analysis/README.md

 # Superstore Sales Analysis

 ## Overview
-Analysis of 9,800 retail transactions from a global superstore (2015-2018) using SQL and Power BI.
+Analysis of 9,800 retail transactions from a global superstore (2015-2018) using SQL, Google Sheets, and Power BI.

 ## Tools Used
 - SQL (DB Browser for SQLite)